mschecht/basic_R/README.md

 # Basic R workshop - README

 Welcome!
-Here are some instructions to get ready for the basic R workshop at the MPI.
+Here are some instructions to get ready for the basic R workshop at the Max Planck Institute for Marine Microbiology.

 ## Downloading R and RStudio